 Giuseppe Fusai is a Professor of Surgery at UCL and a consultant hepatic pancreatic biliary surgeon and President of the Italian Medical Society of Great Britain.
 His primary clinical and academic interest is in oncological surgery and treatment modalities for patients with advanced disease.

 Tu Vinh Luong is Consultant Liver, HPB and GI Histopathologist at the Royal Free Hospital, London, and Honorary Senior Lecturer at the UCL Institute for Liver and Digestive Health, London.
 She is a member of the UCL-RFH Biobank Ethical Review Committee (B-ERC-RFH).
 Special research interests include liver fibrosis, steatosis and HCC.

-Emmanuel Tsochatzis is an Associate Professor and Consultant Hepatologist at the UCL Institute for Liver and Digestive Health, Royal Free Hospital in London.
+Emmanuel Tsochatzis is Professor and Consultant Hepatologist at the UCL Institute for Liver and Digestive Health, Royal Free Hospital in London.
 He leads the specialist multidisciplinary service in non-alcoholic fatty liver disease (NAFLD) and his research interests include NAFLD, cirrhosis and portal hypertension and non-invasive assessment of liver fibrosis.